betcode-org/flumine/README.md

 IN DEVELOPMENT.

-# setup
+## setup

 The framework can be used as follows:

-- Clone library
+- clone library
+- navigate to flumine
-- Navigate to flumine and update flumine_settings.json with username/password etc.
+- update flumine_settings.json with username/password etc.

 ```bash
 python run.py
 ```

+## use

 Create stream:
 ```bash